RAHoebe/WQV-Viewer/MANUAL_VIEWER.md

 ## 2. Loading Wristcam Archives

 ### 2.1 Supported assets

 - Palm backups: `WQVLinkDB.PDB`, `WQVColorDB.PDB`, and `CASIJPG*.PDB` files.
 - Raw dumps: `.bin`, `.pdr`, `.wqv`.
 - Exported JPEGs: `.jpg`, `.jpeg`, `.jpe` (Casio viewer output).
+- Standalone captures: ordinary `.jpg/.jpeg` and `.png` files from any source.

 > **Color requirement:** for WQV-3/WQV-10 colour captures, keep the corresponding `CASIJPG*.PDB` files next to `WQVColorDB.PDB`.
 The viewer auto-detects and uses them to show real colour thumbnails; otherwise it generates a placeholder and records a warning in the diagnostics panel.
 You can also open a `CASIJPG` PDB directly—each contains one JPEG.

 ### 2.2 Loading methods

 - **File → Open WQVLinkDB…** browses for `.pdb` archives.
 - **Drag & drop** a `.pdb` file onto the main window.
 Invalid drops are ignored with a status explanation.
 - **Open Recent** holds the last ten databases; missing files are pruned the moment you try to open them.
 - **File → Clear** closes the session but keeps the history so you can reopen quickly.

+### 2.3 Standalone PNG/JPEG workflow

+- **File → Open Image…** accepts any mixture of PNG and JPEG files.
+The viewer remembers the last folder you used for image imports separately from Palm databases.
+- **Drag & drop** PNG/JPEG files directly from Explorer/Finder—the same handler that processes PDB drops now ingests image files.
+When you drop both PDBs and images at once, PDBs take priority and loose images are queued right after.
+- Each imported file becomes a `WQVImage` entry with metadata fields describing its source path and decoder.
+PNGs always go through Pillow; JPEGs try Pillow first and fall back to the Palm decoder if the file contains the Casio `DBLK` shim.
+When a fallback happens you’ll see a status-bar suffix such as “Palm decoder used for test.jpg”.
+- Thumbnails for large standalone images are clamped to 200×200 so dropping DSLR shots does not stall the UI.
+The original pixel resolution remains untouched in the preview pane.
+- Once loaded, standalone images behave just like Palm records: they participate in multi-selection, can be exported or upscaled, and show filename/resolution metadata in the side panel.
+Because they are not part of a Palm archive the **Delete Selected** action stays disabled.

 During load the parser removes empty Palm records, reconstructs JPEGs (stripping the proprietary `DBLK` blocks), captures all metadata, and emits diagnostics if anything looked suspicious.